-The present can readily capture the "Case" disagreement between the PR and the PM of an EPC, because it posits that structural case markers in Korean are homophonous with focus markers, so they can be ambiguous, depending on the information structure of the sentence.
-The present approach is arguably more economical as well because all PMs and PRs are base-generated in the syntactic position they are pronounced at.
+The present can readily capture the "Case" disagreement between the PR and the PM of an EPC, because it posits that structural case markers in Korean are homophonous with focus markers, so they can be ambiguous depending on the information structure of the sentence or the speaker's intention in uttering the sentence at hand.
+The present approach is arguably more economical as well in that all PMs and PRs are base-generated in the syntactic positions they are pronounced at, so there is almost no need for Case-induced DP movement in languages like Korean.

-Turning now to the other outstanding issue which concerns the grammatical status of the PM of an EPC: as far as I know, the argument versus adjunct status of a PM has been among the most heatedly debated topics in the literature.
-Even so, except for H.-S. Yoon (1989, 1990) and J.-M. Yoon (1989), authors are not so clear about their exact stand on the matters at hand.
+Turning now to the other outstanding issue which concerns the grammatical status of the PM of an EPC: as far as I know, the argument versus adjunct status of PMs has been among the most debated topics in the literature.
+Even so, except for Yoon (1989, 1990) and Yoon (1998), 18 authors are not so explicit about their exact stand on the matters at hand.

-In the present paper, I have offered evidence in favor of an argument analysis of PMs such as H.-S. Yoon's (1989), and the syntactic analysis I have offered is similar to his as well.
-But I believe that the proposed analysis has made some progress in at least two aspects.
+In the present paper, I have offered evidence in favor of an argument analysis of PMs such as Yoon's (1989).
+And the syntactic analysis I have offered is similar to his as well.
+But I believe the proposed analysis has made some progress in at least two aspects.
 First, while the existing analyses including Yoon (1989, 1990) investigate only MACs, the present study deals with all three types of EPCs including MDCs and MNCs.
-Second, unlike the previous studies, the present study offers some compelling reasons to treat some PMs in Korean EPCs as syntactic complements or as even true internal arguments of the sentential predicate.
-In addition, it also explicitly discusses which PMs are better treated as syntactic adjuncts.
+Second, unlike the previous studies, the present study offers some compelling reasons to treat some PMs in Korean EPCs as syntactic complements or even as true arguments of the sentential predicates.
+In addition, it also discusses which occurrences of PMs are better treated as syntactic adjuncts, and thus makes some concrete, falsifiable claims about their status.

 With that said, there is one adjunct analysis of PMs that is worth looking at, namely, Kim 1989: Kim argues that a PM is some sort of adjunct which modifies the predicate.
 Although she does not fully develop this idea within a formal semantic framework, one way to implement it would be to analyze a PM as an endocentric adjunct operator.
-That is, it converts predicates of type <e<et>> (e.g., hit) and <et> (e.g., pretty) into predicates of type <e<et>> and <<et>>, <et>>, respectively.
-And in this process, the relationality of the PM gets transmitted through the sentential predicate and as a result, the PM gets "reconnected" with its PR.
+That is, it converts predicates of type <e<et>> (e.g., hit) and <et> (e.g., pretty) into predicates of type <e<et>> and <<et>>,<et>>, respectively, and in this process, the relationality of the PM gets transmitted through the sentential predicate, and as a result, in the case of MACs, the PM gets "reconnected" with its PR.

-Adopting such a mechanism will generate truth conditions that are identical to what we have derived for some of the MAC sentences in section 4.1.
+Adopting such a mechanism will generate truth conditions that are essentially identical to what we have derived for some of the MAC sentences in section 4.1.
 Given this, it is not clear which approach should be adopted in the end.
 But there seem to be more reasons to adopt a complement analysis for at least some PMs, rather than treating all PMs as syntactic adjuncts.